Rajshekhar-Reddy1/Rajshekhar-Reddy1/README.md

 - 👋 Hi, I’m @Rajashekhar-Reddy
-- 👀 I’m interested in ...Data Science and Analysis
+- 👀 I’m interested in ...Data Science and  AI
-- 🌱 I’m currently learning ...Data science cource
+- 🌱 I’m Aspiring...Data science and AI
-- 💞️ I’m looking to collaborate on ...Data science
+- 💞️ I’m looking to collaborate on ...Data science AI projects
 -
 -
 -  📫 How to reach me: